Carbon Project Type: Farm Methane Power

 With plans to sell the surplus generic electricity to their power provider, the Wanners turned to NativeEnergy to provide an upfront purchase of the digester’s RECs and carbon offsets to help fund the project.

 Other benefits from the project include producing digested manure solids, which after composting can be sold to landscaping contractors.
-Digested manure liquids, which are essentially made odorless by the process, will be irrigated on nearby fields as natural fertilizer.
+Digested manure liquids, which have reduced odor compared to untreated manure, will be irrigated on nearby fields as natural fertilizer.

 Environmental Benefits